GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    > Though now for a little while you may have had to suffer grief in all kinds of trials.
 These have come so that your faith--of greater worth than gold, which perishes even though refined by fire--may be proved genuine and may result in praise, glory and honor when Jesus Christ is revealed …for you are receiving the goal of your faith, the salvation of your souls.
 (1 Pet.
 1:6-9)

-   - a.
-“You are receiving the goal of your faith, the salvation of your soul” refers to salvation present, that is, sanctification (i.e., working out your salvation in the present).
+   - “You are receiving the goal of your faith, the salvation of your soul” refers to salvation present, that is, sanctification (i.e., working out your salvation in the present).

-   - b.
-Trials and difficult circumstances purify the motives and lives of believers so that they will follow Jesus for the right reason.
+   - Trials and difficult circumstances purify the motives and lives of believers so that they will follow Jesus for the right reason.

 2. The apostle Paul considered his trial in Philippi, where he was falsely imprisoned and beaten, as God’s way of testing his heart.
 He writes: